Helen Ryan

 Helen Ryan (born 16 June 1938, in Liverpool, Lancashire) is a British actress, who is notable for playing several royal roles.
 She is mostly known for playing the role of Queen Alexandra in the show, Edward the Seventh (1975).

 Career

 The Liverpool native played Princess and then Queen Alexandra in the British television series Edward the Seventh, for which she received a BAFTA nomination in 1975.
 She also played Princess Alexandra in the 1980 movie The Elephant Man and the Sherlock Holmes story "The Mazarin Stone".
 She played another royal, Queen Wilhelmina of the Netherlands, in the 2002 television drama Bertie and Elizabeth.
 Her other credits include Madame Balzac in the TV series Prometheus: The Life of Balzac (1975), Mrs. McFarlane in the Sherlock Holmes story "The Norwood Builder", and films such as Clash of Loyalties (1983), Misunderstood (1984) and The Hawk (1993).
+In 2004, she played a guest role in the 16th episode "Hinter den Spiegeln" of the German television series Bella Block.
 More recently, Ryan has appeared as Peggy Roath, a personal aide to Queen Elizabeth II, in the fifth season of The Crown in 2022.
 In 2023, she appeared in the BBC soap opera Doctors as Thelma Scott.